 Not all were kept in perfect condition.
 Like any youthful treasure, some were handled regularly.
 Those, though, were few.

 Upper Deck printed to demand and demand was through the roof in 1989.
-We don’t know exactly how many were made but we do know that a milestone was reached, probably some time within the last few months, that went unnoticed.
-The three major grading companies have now examined over 100,000 1989 Upper Deck Ken Griffey Jr. rookie cards.
-101,171 as of Wednesday, to be exact.
-Over one-fifth of those have been rated mint, gem mint or ‘pristine’ (not every grading company uses the same terminology but you get the drift).
+We don’t know exactly how many were made but we do know that the three major grading companies have now examined nearly 120,000 1989 Upper Deck Ken Griffey Jr. rookie cards.
+Nearly one-third of those have been rated mint, gem mint or ‘pristine’ (not every grading company uses the same terminology but you get the drift).